0chain/blobber/README.md

 Note: When starting multiple blobbers, it could happen that blobbers are not being registered properly (not returned on `zbox ls-blobbers`).

-Blobber registration takes sometime and adding at least 5 second wait before starting the next blobber usually avoids the issue.
+Blobber registration takes some time and adding at least 5 second wait before starting the next blobber usually avoids the issue.

 14. Now you can create allocations on blobber and store files.